jvitku/nengo_1.4/README.md

 ### TODO

+* `AbstractHannsNode`: add some better logger, which can select between ROS logger, console logger and file logger.
 * Implement `awaitReady()` for the NeuralModule, so that the module waits until all ROS IO (publishers/subscribers) are connected
 * Implement the `ctu.nengoros.model.plasticity.*` in order to provide plastic TransformTerminations.
 This will be used for automatic determination of transformations and learning.